Student Feedback - Excelsior College

 Exit and Alumni Surveys invite graduates to share their thoughts regarding how well the college prepared them for employment and continuing education.

 To minimize survey fatigue and the oversampling of prospective students, enrolled students, staff, faculty and alumni, and optimize the value of survey activities, the College has established a policy limiting the number of times annually that a student, staff member, faculty member, or alumnus may be included as a subject in a research study.
-Members of these groups may not be selected as a research subject more than four times during any 12 month period.
+Students may not be selected as a survey recipient/focus group attendee/interviewee more than once during a 90 day period and faculty and staff may not be selected as a survey recipient/focus group attendee/interviewee more than once within a 30 day period.

 During the IRB review of research proposals involving prospective students, enrolled students, staff, faculty and alumni, consideration will be given to methods proposed by the researcher to minimize oversampling.
 In general, research involving members of these groups should use sampling methods rather than selecting entire populations as research subjects.

-Research studies exempted from the oversampling restriction include course evaluations, workshop evaluations, examination surveys, service quality surveys issued by Institutional Effectiveness and the Office of Information and Technology Services, surveys required to meet institutional or program accreditation expectations, surveys conducted by Excelsior College staff or faculty on individuals not affiliated with the College unless a review is requested by the researcher, and others deemed essential by the provost and chief academic officer.
+Research studies exempted from the oversampling restriction include course evaluations, workshop evaluations, examination surveys, service quality surveys issued by Analytics & Decision Support, research required to meet institutional or program accreditation expectations, research conducted by Excelsior College staff or faculty on individuals not affiliated with the College unless a review is requested by the researcher, and others deemed essential by the provost and chief academic officer.

 Let us know if you: